-When seeing 40 patient on a daily basis, as a dentist, I have the opportunity to meet a lot of different folks and see many different dental circumstances.
-I wanted to post about this recent case so readers can understand the need for concern when you have a tooth ache.
-Tooth ache's are common and usually simple to treat.
+When seeing 40 patients on a daily basis, as a dentist, I have the opportunity to meet a lot of different folks and see many different dental circumstances.
+I wanted to post about this recent case so readers can understand the need for concern when you have a toothache.
+Toothaches are common and usually simple to treat.

 This is an example of an infection that we can not treat in the dental office.
 I sent the patient to the emergency room at John Peter Smith Hospital.
-There she had a CT scan done, was taken to the Operating Room for extra oral incision and drainage along with removal of the tooth.
+There she had a CT scan done, was taken to the Operating Room for extraoral incision and drainage along with the removal of the tooth.
 She was kept overnight for observation.

-Sounds like a lot that a abscessed tooth can do to a person, -YES.
-Sounds expensive- CT, trip to OR, and 10 doctor's bills- YES.
+That sounds like a lot that an abscessed tooth can do to a person, -YES.
+Sounds expensive- CT, a trip to OR, and 10 doctor’s bills- YES.
 This would have been cheaper and easier to have the tooth pulled days ago.
-So readers don't put off dental pain.... get it checked out.
+So readers don’t put off dental pain…. get it checked out.
 Even better see a dentist regularly.